-Recycled plastic may also be used to further reduce the environmental footprint of the material.
-Bio-fillers can also be added to biodegradable polymers to lower cost without sacrificing renewable content or biodegradability.
+Recycled plastic may be used to further reduce the environmental footprint of the material.
+Bio-fillers can be added to biodegradable polymers to lower cost without sacrificing renewable content or biodegradability.
 These composite materials can also be produced in a highly concentrated masterbatch, which can then be brought to the appropriate ratio by the customer.

 Moreover, because biocomposites behave very similarly to traditional plastics, no expensive equipment overhauls or disruptive modification to manufacturing processes are necessary.
-Biocomposites should be able to work from existing tooling equipment, with no major modifications to manufacturing.
+These materials are viable alternatives for use in traditional manufacturing methods such as injection molding, extrusion or blow molding.
 They are even suited to lower processing temperatures, and faster processing times, resulting in reduced production costs.